seiflotfy/compatipede/plugins/spec.md

 * `regexp`, if set, is the regular expression all CSS and JS will be matched against.

+* `uri_regexp`, if set, is the regular expression the *url* of CSS and JS will be matched against.
+Note: currently, *either* regexp or uri_regexp is supported, you can't set both.

 * `comment` can be a description of the plugin or expected results.
 At some point, we may want systems that add comments to bugs automatically, the comment property should be suitable as a bug description or annotation.

 * `markMatchesAs`, if set, lets the plugin set a final pass/fail status for the website.
 The value can be either "pass" or "fail".
 If multiple plugins with markMatchesAs all run on a given website and end up disagreeing, "fail" will win.